naftalimurgor/web3-covalent-sdk/README.md

 ## Usecase addressed

-A unified JavaScript SDK written in TypeScript that can be used in a Reactjs web application (in the Model Layer, taking into account that React applications follow th MVVM pattern) to access the Covalent Unified API as all-in-one library for Frontend projects.
+A unified JavaScript SDK written in TypeScript that can be used in a Reactjs web application (in the Model Layer, taking into account that React applications follow the MVVM pattern) to access the Covalent Unified API as all-in-one library for Frontend projects.

 ## Pitch Deck